trothr/xmitmsgx/README.md

 NOTE: <br/>
 The home for this project has moved to https://github.com/trothtech/xmm/

-The source archive and related artifacts, such as the PGP siguatnre, can be downloaded from http://www.casita.net/pub/xmm/
+The source archive and related artifacts, such as the PGP signature, can be downloaded from http://www.casita.net/pub/xmm/

 ## Rationale